 W H A T A R E T H E Y ?

 The goldendoodle is one of the best dog breeds out there (although we may be a little biased).
 This breed comes from breeding a golden retriever and a poodle together.
 We don't breed first generation goldendoodles (poodle x golden retriever cross).
 We only breed second generation and multigenerational generation goldendoodles, as these are the most predictable with coat types and structures.
 Goldendoodles are generally very loyal and playful like the golden retriever, but also smart, regal, and non-shedding like the poodle.
 However, as wonderful as this breed is, they do require extra work to keep them healthy, happy, and beautiful.

 C O A T M A I N T E N A N C E A N D G R O O M I N G :

-Full coat trim or professional groom every 6 weeks.
+Full coat trim or professional groom every 4 to 6 weeks.
 If you'd like to save money and learn how to do this yourself, there are great You Tube videos you can watch and also a Facebook page called DIY Doodle Grooming with loads of information.